 a powerfully stimulating food is provided, one in accordance

 with nature, and one calculated to restore tissue with great

 rapidity.
-Hence character and proportion of foods partaken of,
+Hence, character and proportion of food partaken of,

 especially in connection with physical exercise, becomes worthy